 Yes, nearly all BLM land is free to camp on.
 The only places that cost money are “developed recreation areas”, and even most of these are free.
 There are also “Long Term Visitor Areas” which costs money during one part of the year, and is free during the other.

 Is BLM Land Free to Camp On?

-The BLM manages several national monuments, including Canyons of the Ancients National Monument in Colorado, Grand Staircase Escalante National Monument in Utah, and Mojave Trails National Monument in California, just to name a few.
-Some of these national monuments have restrictions on where camping is allowed and not allowed.
-Some will require you to obtain a camping permit first, by visiting a visitor center.
-National monuments also have developed campgrounds that will often require a fee.
+National Monuments – The BLM manages several national monuments, including Canyons of the Ancients National Monument in Colorado, Grand Staircase Escalante National Monument in Utah, and Mojave Trails National Monument in California, just to name a few.
+These areas are open for camping and do not normally charge a fee.
+Some national monuments may have enacted certain rules for dispersed camping.
+You should contact its visitor center to find out what they are.

 Developed Recreation Areas

-This is a term the BLM uses to refer to any area that they have made developments to.
+This is a term the BLM uses to refer to any area where they’ve some improvement to.
 Usually, it is as simple as putting up a kiosk.
-Others may go on to include restrooms, paved campgrounds, wildlife viewing decks, fire rings, picnic tables, etc. Each developed recreation area comes with its own rules.
-Some areas do not allow camping, and these are usually “day-use” areas, like picnic grounds, viewing decks, and trailheads.
+Others may go on to include restrooms, paved campgrounds, wildlife viewing decks, fire rings, picnic tables, etc. Some Developed Recreation Areas are for day-use only.

 The BLM leases out large tracts of land to businesses and other organizations for a variety of purposes, including drilling, logging, mining, and archaeological studies.
 Camping is not allowed on these lands.
 However, it can be difficult to determine if you’re camping on leased land.
 There are usually no fences nor gates.
 If you see a lot of large trucks going back and forth where you are camped, it may be worth a call to the local BLM field office, to find out if camping is permitted where you are.